slevithan/regex/README.md

 `regex` is a template tag for dynamically creating readable, high performance, native JavaScript regular expressions with advanced features.
 It's lightweight and supports all ES2024+ regex features.

-Highlights include using whitespace and comments in regexes, atomic groups via `(?>…)` which can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` which enable powerful pattern composition, and context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.
+Highlights include using whitespace and comments in regexes, atomic groups via `(?>…)` which can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` which enable powerful composition, and context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 🕹️ Install and use